ztomasze/sdnd/Combat/Actions/Grapple.md

 ### grapple

 In its most basic form, you attempt to grab, hold, and restrain your target.

-* Contest your STR(Athletics) with the target's choice of STR(Athletics) or DEX(Acrobatics)
+Resolve this as a melee [[contest]]:

+* The attacker rolls a STR-based melee attack roll.
+	* Add half of your expertise in Athletics.
+* The defender can choose to roll either a STR-based or DEX-based melee attack roll.
+	* If using STR: Add half of your expertise in Athletics.
+Gain advantage if you are a size larger than the attacker or disadvantage if you are smaller.
+	* If using DEX: Add half your expertise in Acrobatics.
-If one participant is a monster, they use their normal attack modifier.
-Against a character, this can be static, which means this becomes a test DC 10+HD.
+* Monsters use their normal attack rolls.
+	* Against a character, this can be static, which means this becomes a test vs DC 10+HD.
+They gain +4 or -4 if they have advantage or disadvantage.
 * As with any attack, other modifiers may apply, depending on the situation.

+A tie means the current states persist: No grapple is established if you’re trying to create one or the grapple purse if you were trying to break one.

-If you succeed, you are now hanging onto your target with however many hands (or weapon) you used to start the grapple.
+If you win as the attacker, you are now hanging onto your target with however many hands (or weapon) you used to start the grapple.

-* Your target is your size, they are is generally restrained and can't move away without a STR contest to drag you along.
+* If your target is your size, they are generally grabbed ([[impeded]]) if you used one hand or [[restrained]] if you used two and can't move away.
 * If they are one or more categories smaller, you can probably pick them up.
-* If they are one or more categories larger, you can probably only hanging onto them, though this will likely still impede their movements and combat actions.
+* If they are one or more categories larger, you can probably only hang onto them, though this will likely still [[impeded|impede]] their movements and combat actions.
+* You can let go at any time to end the grapple.

 ### climb onto